szw/vim-kompleter/README.md

-The keyword completion is a feature available in Vim with `<C-n>` or `<C-p>` key bindings. `<C-n>` typically shows the completion window with identifiers parsed from the cursor till the end of file, combined with keywords from other sources (buffers, ctags, and so on). `<C-p>` - shows keyword from the cursor up to the very beginning of file similarly.
+The keyword completion is a feature available in Vim with `<C-n>` or `<C-p>` key bindings. `<C-n>` typically shows the completion window with identifiers parsed from the cursor till the end of file, combined with keywords from other sources (buffers, ctags, and so on). `<C-p>` - shows keywords from the cursor up to the very beginning of file similarly.

 So, why the replacement?
 Vim-Kompleter (by _K_ just to precisely point out its connection with _keywords_) also shows you the keyword completions, but in a somewhat different way.